 You will work on the following: detailed use of the fire, drawing down tapers, upsetting, bending, punching, twisting, welding, and splitting.

-By the end of the course you should have had a good introduction to the techniques of the blacksmith and you should feel more competent with understanding and recognising how these techniques are applied in decorative and sculptural metalwork.
+By the end of the course, you will have had a good introduction to the techniques of the blacksmith and you should feel more competent with understanding and recognising how these techniques are applied in decorative and sculptural metalwork.
 You should be able to confidently undertake further explorations of this fascinating and rewarding craft.

-If you wish, bring ideas with you in draft form and, if time allows, tuition is given on a one-to-one basis according to the ideas presented.
+If you wish, bring ideas with you in draft form and, if time allows, tuition will be given on a one-to-one basis according to the ideas presented.
 Ideas may need to be adapted for the time available.

 Arrival Day - this is the first date listed above

 Courses start early evening.
 Residential students to arrive from 4pm, non-residential students to arrive by 6.45pm.